heilswastik/Amazon-Kindle-Review-Sentiment-Classifier-NLP-Benchmarking-Project/README.md

 ---

 ## 🧠 Baseline Classification
-I used **Logistic Regression** across all four NLP techniques to establish baselines.
+Used **Logistic Regression** across all four NLP techniques to establish baselines.

 ### 📊 Result:
 **TF-IDF** provided the best performance on the test set.